johnsonjh/font-bigletter-multics/README.md

 ### Variants

-* We build *two* different TrueType variants of each font:
+* We build *three* different TrueType variants of each font:
-  * the "normal" font optimized for the screen and smaller sizes, and,
+  * the "Normal" font optimized for the screen and smaller sizes, and,
-  * a "star" variant optimized for larger print (like banner pages).
+  * "Star" and "Asterisk" variants optimized for larger print (like banner pages).

 ## Build